 Signing contracts with new customers is an imprecise art.
 Your sales manager probably wants to promise the potential customer the moon, while the contracts manager will need to impose precise boundaries on the pricing and services contained in the agreement.
 A big problem any MSP Salesforce faces is that clients often don’t know exactly what equipment they have and in what quantity.

 It is difficult to agree to manage a network for a fixed price when you don’t know exactly what is in the network.
 The network discovery system can help with that, giving insight into exactly what’s under the client’s roof, so you can set an accurate price for your services, and no surprises.

 Your network managers will need to blend the inventory with other sources of information to work out which new devices are employee-owned and authorized to connect so that they can be ruled out of intrusion detection monitoring.

-One use of this database is the ability to implement the amortization of equipment and sort devices that are approaching the end of their service life.
+One use of this database is the ability to implement the amortization of equipment, sorting devices that are approaching the end of their service life.
 As an MSP, you probably have a special charge for decommissioning equipment and introducing replacements.
 You might even have a commission agreement with a network device supplier.

-Trying to identify expiring equipment and scheduling a replacement plan is a very difficult task without network discovery.
+Trying to identify expiring equipment and scheduling a replacement plan is a very difficult task, one that network discovery makes easy.